nicfel/Substitution-model-averaging/README.md

 		r_{ag} & r_{cg} & - & r_{gt} \\
 		r_{at} & r_{ct} & r_{gt} & - \\
 	\end{pmatrix}

 %}

 The different named substitution models (e.g. JC69, HKY, TN93 and GTR) group these rates into different categories.
-For example, the JC69 model groups all rates together into a single rate category whereas the GTR model assigns each rate to a different category.
+For example, the JC69 model groups all rates together into a single rate category and assumes equal equilibrium frequencies whereas the GTR model assigns each rate to a different category and assumes a different equilibrium frequency for each nucleotide.
 We are therefore faced with the difficult choice of deciding *a priori* which one of these substitution models is most appropriate for our data.

 > **Topic for discussion:** In terms of phylogenetic inference, what would the consequences be of picking a substitution model that is overparameterized (too complex) for a given data set?
 What would the consequences be of picking a model that is underparameterized?